 Most headshots are cropped slightly above the chest and below the shoulders so that you take up around 60%-70% of the space in the frame.
 Exceptions to this general rule of thumb would be a speaker photos, stylists, wellness, fitness or environmental photos (those that rely on backgrounds i.e. offices, place of business).

 I often recommend using a photo that is relevant to location (particularly for big cities) such as a city skyline or something related to your industry.
-I would recommend using a stock image site to get ideas as well as looking at other professionals in your field on Linkedin to see if something strikes your interest.
+I would recommend using a stock image site to get ideas as well as looking at other professionals in your field on LinkedIn to see if something strikes your interest.

 When in doubt, send a snapshot of the outfits you are considering to your photographer if he/she offers specific recommendations.
 Most photographers do not consult on specifics of your wardrobe but if they do, take advantage of it.
 Some general inspiration can be found on these Pinterest boards for men and for women.

 The other thing to consider is your industry and company.
 Most tech companies are relaxed and more casual than most industries but your attire should still be clean, have a good fit and still be professional.
 When in doubt, review colleagues in positions you are aiming for – dress for the position you want, not the one you are in.

-Clothing Style, Wardrobe, Accessories, Fit For Headshots
+Clothing Style, Wardrobe, Accessories, Colors, Fit For Headshots, Business Profile Picture

 For the most part, shoulders should be covered, low/plunging necklines avoided, bulky necklaces avoided, makeup should be kept at a minimum (what you would wear to the office, not what you would wear for a night out).

 Being professional is always key but you can add some flair and individuality with your haircut, necklace, eyeglasses, piercings (studs or small earrings are best), facial hair, background, color of clothing etc. Wardrobes should exemplify what you are trying to sell – creativity, professionalism, approachability, power or knowledge.